How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 The upfront investment in your van depends on 3 main factors:

 - Will you buy a pre-loved camper van?

 - Or a van ready to convert?

-- The van build – quality, facilities and labour.
+- The van build – quality, facilities, and labor.

 We cover each of these here…..